jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

   This is the plan I used to stop my porn addiction.
 This is a real, battle tested, science backed, reality based plan to stop your porn addiction.
 ---
 This is the plan I used to quit porn and improve my sex life.
+If you want to learn how to quit porn, let me first tell you what you won't find here.

 This isn't: